 The unfortunate truth is that not everyone is well versed in the process of competitive intelligence.
-In early 2019, we conducted a survey to gauge how different teams conduct their competitive intelligence process - The 2019 State of Competitive Intelligence Report.
+The 2020 State of Competitive Intelligence Report dug into how different teams conduct their competitive intelligence process.
 This report is the largest study of best practices and challenges within the competitive intelligence industry.
 Covering everything from goals, KPIs, and resources - we realized that a lot of companies have a different approach to the competitive intelligence process.

 1. Identify Your Competitors

-The first step to competitive intelligence is to identify your competitors.
-Have a large list of competitors?
+The first step in the competitive intelligence process is to identify your competitors.
+Have a robust competitive landscape?
 Start with your top five direct competitors.
-In addition to your direct competitors, you should identify your indirect competitors and your aspirational competitors.
+In addition to your direct competitors, you should identify your indirect competitors, your aspirational competitors, and your perceived competitors.
 Your indirect competitors are key players within your industry but likely don’t compete with you for customers.
 Your aspirational competitors are those leading companies within your industry that you don’t necessarily compete with, but you can pull inspiration from to benefit your own business.
 Finally, your perceived competitors are those companies that may come up during the sales discovery process, but that you don’t actually compete with for business.
 If you want to segment your competitive landscape even more, you can break it down by sales vertical or industry focus, and solution type.
 Identifying your competitors is key to beginning your competitive analysis and diving deeper into your market to understand your competitive landscape.

 2. Identify Areas of Interest to Track in Your Competitors’ Digital Footprints

-Once you’ve identified your competitors, and who you want to start analyzing, you should choose major focus areas to collect data, because there is so much data accessible online about each of your competitors as well as internal knowledge from your front-line teams.
+Once you’ve identified your competitors, and who you want to start analyzing, you should choose major focus areas for the data you need to collect.
+Consider all of the data accessible online about each of your competitors as well as internal knowledge from your front-line teams.
 If you narrow down the types of intel you care most about, data points that align with current initiatives, it will be easier to digest the data.
 If you’re unsure where to start, try exploring some of the most engaging competitive intelligence types.

 3. Gather Your Intel